cyn-crypto/Healthcare-Claims-Analytics-Dashboard-/README.md

 A full-stack analytics dashboard for exploring synthetic healthcare claims data — tracking **readmission rates**, **treatment utilization**, **regional cost variation**, and **quality metrics**.

-Built with React + Recharts.
+Built with Python, SQL and Tableau.
 All data is synthetically generated (no real patient data).

 ---